tomalec/declarative-shadow-dom/README.md

 - Ha!
 Work natively, without any JavaScript,
 - to stamp only when created declaratively (parsing, `.innerHTML`),
 - do nothing when created imperatively,
-- to stamp when element is created, not when connected - Unfortunately, CE does not allow us to get the reference to `.parentNode` in `constructor`.
+- to stamp when the element is created, not when connected - Unfortunately, CE does not allow us to get the reference to `.parentNode` in `constructor`.

 ## Speced behavior